 Stage 1 Yearly Deductible Stage Stage 2 Initial Coverage Stage Stage 3 Coverage Gap Stage Stage 4 Catastrophic Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
 You begin in this stage when you fill your first prescription of the year.
 During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
-During this stage, your out-of-pocket costs for select insulins will be \$35f or a 30-day supply.
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,130.
-(Details are in Section 5 of During this stage, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
-During this stage, your out-of-pocket costs for select insulins will be \$35f or a 30-day supply.
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,550.
+During this stage, your out- of-pocket costs for Select Insulins will be \$35 for a 30-day supply.
+During this stage, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
+During this stage, your out-of-pocket costs for Select Insulins will be \$35 for a 30-day supply.
+During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
+(Details are in Section 7 of this chapter.)
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.
+(Details are in Section 5 of this chapter.)
+You stay in this stage until your year-to-date "out-of- pocket costs" (your payments) reach a total of \$7,050.
 This amount and rules for counting costs toward this amount have been set by Medicare.
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2021).
-(Details are in Section 7 of this chapter.) this chapter.)
 (Details are in Section 6 of this chapter.)